 - Fresh air and sunshine!

 - Relaxing and therapeutic.
 A little dirt therapy is a good thing.
-Gives you time to think, pray, pretend those weeds are people you’re angry at You’re raising those plants like your little children but they don’t talk back.
+Gives you time to think, pray, pretend those weeds are people you’re angry at 😜 You’re raising those plants like your little children but they don’t talk back.
 Of course, the deer eat them which makes that disturbing.
+Studies show digging in the soil boost your mood and reduces depression.

 - Exercise.
 Gardening is good exercise.
 Digging, tilling, lifting, raking, weeding, etc. All good real life exercise.